Drug Trafficking Attorney Serving West Palm Beach

 Aggressive, Skilled Criminal Defense in West Palm Beach

 If you are facing charges for drug possession in Florida, it is extremely important that you understand what you are up against.
 Drug trafficking is a very serious offense and can result in severe penalties, including imprisonment and costly fines.
 Depending on the type of drug involved and the quantity, you could potentially face a minimum of 25 years behind bars.

 Act now to protect your rights and preserve your freedom.
-Our attorney at the Law Offices of Greg Rosenfeld, P.A. is a trial-tested defender who has been selected as one of Super Lawyer’s Rising Stars.
+Our West Palm Beach drug crime attorney at the Law Offices of Greg Rosenfeld, P.A., is a trial-tested defender who has been selected as one of Super Lawyer’s Rising Stars.
 Attorney Rosenfeld delivers focused, personal dedication to each case, providing informed guidance through each step of the legal process in order to keep you informed and protected.